Mahsa-Fard/Customer-Segmentation/README.md

 # Customer-Segmentation

-In this project customers are categorized into eight groups usin RFM and k-means
+In this project customers are categorized into eight groups using RFM and k-means